alex47/BreezeBlurred/README.md

 sudo pacman -S cmake extra-cmake-modules                    # Installation
 ```

+or you can find it in the AUR: https://aur.archlinux.org/packages/breeze-blurred-git/

 ## Installation
 In order to install the theme and add it to your decorations do the following:
 ``` shell